Non-fixation for Biased Activated Random Walks: Notation and site-wise representation

-In this section we briefly describe the site-wise construction and state its abelian property.
+In this section we briefly describe the site-wise representation and state its abelian property.
 This property will be used when proving Theorem~\ref{thm:main} with the aid of Proposition~\ref{pro:condition}.
-Properties used in the proof of Proposition~\ref{pro:condition} itself will be discussed later.
-See~\cite{rolla-15} for a detailed description.
+Properties used in the proof of Proposition~\ref{pro:condition} itself will be discussed during the proof.
+Denote $\N=\{1,2,3,\ldots\}$ and $\N_0=\{0,1,2,3,\ldots\}$, and $o$ as the origin in $\Z^d$.